 Encompasses an extensive overview of the science of air quality.
 Topics include atmospheric chemistry, air quality meteorology and forecasting techniques, air pollution sources, sinks and effects (atmospheric, environmental), including an examination of historical and current policy issues relevant to each topic.
-Spring of even years.
-Prerequisites: CH 2340 or CH 2140, MT2110, MA 2490 or MA 2550, or equivalents.
+Spring term of even years.
+Prerequisite: undergraduate degree in Meteorology or Atmospheric Science or permission of the instructor.
+This course is co-listed as MT 4150 in the undergraduate curriculum.

-MT 5200 Transportation Meteorology
+MT 5200 Transportation Meteorology 3 Credits

 Students will learn the various weather systems that affect different modes of transportation.
 In particular, road weather, aviation meteorology, and oceanic meteorology will be highlighted.
 Advanced weather analysis and forecasting skills will be applied in order to make forecasts tailored to various industries.
-Prerequisite: MT 4300, MT 4320, and any computer programming course.
+Spring term.
+Prerequisite: undergraduate degree in Meteorology or Atmospheric Science and any computer programming course or permission of the instructor.

-MT 5280 Synoptic Meteorology Ii 3 Credits
+MT 5280 Synoptic Meteorology II 3 Credits

 Intermediate weather analysis and forecasting techniques are used to understand synoptic-scale weather systems with an emphasis on structure and evolution of extratropical cyclones.
 Topics include: climatology of mid-latitude surface and upper-air flow regimes and extratropical cyclogenesis; life cycle of extratropical cyclones including frontal evolutions; application of hydrodynamical equations and balanced systems to weather analysis and forecasting; ageostrophic winds; jet streak circulations.
 Students participate in weekly forecasting exercises culminating in a quantitative precipitation forecasting exercise at the end of the semester.
 Additional course fee required.
-Springs.
-Prerequisite: MT 3300 or equivalent.
-Corequisite: MT 4320 or MT 5320.
+Spring term.
+Co-requisite: MT 5320/4320 or equivalent.
+This course is co-listed as MT 4280 in the undergraduate curriculum.